Paula Red Apples

 Inventory, lb : 0

-Paula Red apples are available from late summer through mid-fall.
+Paula Red apples are available in the late summer through mid-fall.

 Produce Sharing allows you to share your produce discoveries with your neighbors and the world!
 Is your market carrying green dragon apples?
 Is a chef doing things with shaved fennel that are out of this world?
 Pinpoint your location annonymously through the Specialty Produce App and let others know about unique flavors that are around them.